cristina-esposito/cristina-esposito-portfolio.github.io/README.md

 Procurement Co-op Intern @ Bombardier Business Aircraft (September 2017 - December 2017)

 ### Data Science Assignments and Projects

+#### McKesson Canada Capstone Project
+8 month consulting capstone project in a team of 5-6 to solve 2 analytics use cases:

+_Use Case 1: Automated Reporting_

+_Use Case 2: Exploring Neural Network Models for Product Demand Forecasting_

+*Note: As this project contains data/information owned by the Company, it cannot be shared publicly

-#### Innovation Youth Capstone project
+#### Innovation Youth Capstone Project
-2 month capstone project working with a not-for-profit organization on a data analytics solution.
+2 month consulting capstone project working with a not-for-profit organization on a data analytics solution.

 _Objective_: Develop a forecast modelling framework that would allow Innovation Youth to be able to predict how much produce to buy for the bi-weekly solidarity farmer's markets that could be used to make better ordering decisions to reduce left-overs, waste, and better manage costs.